-- Although the dependent exemption was eliminated under the new tax law, you can claim $2,000 per dependent child under 17 with the Child Tax Credit.
+- Although the dependent exemption was eliminated under tax reform, you can claim up to $2,000 per dependent child under 17 with the Child Tax Credit.
 If your kids are 17 or over, you can claim the new credit for non-child dependents of $500.

 - If your kids are in college and are dependents, look into the American Opportunity Tax Credit (AOTC).
 This is a refundable tax credit up to $2,500 per student for the first four years of college.

 - If they don’t qualify for the AOTC, then check out Lifetime Learning Credit.
 This tax credit can help with tuition-related expenses for up to $2,000 per tax return and can be claimed even if your dependent only takes one class in college.

 You should also set aside a few minutes to check with your Human Resources department to make sure you’ve filled out your w-4 correctly and are having the proper amount withheld from your paycheck especially with the changes under tax reform.